Strictly atomic modules in definable categories: Modules of irrational slope

 \subsection{Pp formulas near an irrational and definable closures}

-We recall the following result of Harland \cite{HarThes}, see \cite[3.2]{HarPre}.
+The first parts of the next result come from the thesis \cite{HarThes} of Harland, see \cite[3.2]{HarPre}.
 In fact, the result in \cite{HarPre} is for formulas in one free variable/single elements, but the proof works just as well for finite tuples (the change is essentially notational).